sethlsx/CarND-Advanced-Lane-Lines/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image.
 I define multiple functions to perform this.
 These functions are in the code cell 5 through 8.

-As I combine all the functions in one function called pipeline.
-So there is no example of my output for this step.
+First, I use the sobel function on x and y direction, the results are showed in the following images:

+![gradx][../CarND-Advanced-Lane-Lines/step_by_step/test2_gradx.png]
+![grady][../CarND-Advanced-Lane-Lines/step_by_step/test2_grady.png]

+Then I apply the magnitude threshold.

+![mag][../CarND-Advanced-Lane-Lines/step_by_step/test2_mag.png]

+Then the direction threshold.

+![dir][../CarND-Advanced-Lane-Lines/step_by_step/test2_dir.png]

+Then s channel of hls.
+![s_channel][../CarND-Advanced-Lane-Lines/step_by_step/test2_s_channel.png]

+Then I combine them together.
+![combined][../CarND-Advanced-Lane-Lines/step_by_step/test2_combined.png]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.